iNethi/inethi/configuring-services/README.md

 configured.
 Make sure you have added a route to them in your hosts file or firewall.

 The following steps are the manual steps you need to take to configure the dashboard and data sources:
 1. Navigate to `prometheus.inethilocal.net`.
+The username and password is the same as the Traefik dashboard's password.
+Default u: inethi, p: iNethi2023#.
 Navigate to the targets page to check if the endpoints are up, do this using the menu: status -> targets and check that the prometheus and traefik endpoint are up.
 2. Navigate to `grafana.inethilocal.net`.
 Use the default user and password to login which is `admin` and `admin`. change the password when promoted.